Mindinventory/Lassi-Android/README.md

 ### Document access permission note
 If Android device SDK is >= 30 and wants to access document (only for choose the non media file) then add ```android.permission.MANAGE_EXTERNAL_STORAGE``` permission in your app otherwise library won't allow to access documents.
 Kindly check sample app for more detail.
+If you don't want to give Manage External Storage permission and wants to get files with system default view then You can use `OR` option from Step 1 and give required file type of document.

+### MediaType.FILE_TYPE_WITH_SYSTEM_VIEW (for System Default View)
+Using this MediaType you can choose multiple files from system default view.
+You can't set max count limit for file choose.
+Give file type into setSupportedFileTypes and you can choose only those types of file from system view.

 ### Guideline for contributors
 Contribution towards our repository is always welcome, we request contributors to create a pull request to the **develop** branch only.